The best local movers for Chicago to Anaheim moves

 - Anaheim’s population is about 87% less than Chicago.

-- Anaheim's public transportation has a score of 5 out of 10 versus Chicago's higher score of 9.
+- Anaheim’s public transportation score of 5 out of 10 is lower than Chicago’s score of 9.

 - Anaheim is less walkable than Chicago with a score of 56 out of 100 vs Chicago’s 77 out of 100.

-- Anaheim has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Anaheim has a bike-friendliness score of 52 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Anaheim’s crime rate is higher than Chicago with a score of 53.18 compared to Chicago’s 35.19.
 This means that Anaheim neighborhoods are safer than 53.18% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.